 If you haven’t done so already, make an appointment with your veterinarian for a complete physical examination, vaccinations, a fecal analysis, etc., for your puppy.
 Vaccinations must be completed in specific, timed intervals to be effective, so you won’t want to let your puppy get off schedule!

-Resist the urge to take you into uncontrolled environments until after your vet appointment.
+Resist the urge to take your puppy into uncontrolled environments until after your vet appointment.
 Most often, puppies should stay away from public places until after vaccines (4 months), but this can also serve as a problem for socialization, which is why we see so much fear and aggression in adult dogs!
-This is also a great time to look for certified trainers in your area offering Puppy Kindergarten.
+This is also a great time to look for certified trainers in your area offering programs like our Puppy Kindergarten.
 The sooner, the better to get your training going!
 Reach out if you need suggestions on how to find Puppy K Classes in your area!

 If your household already has pets, we would recommend holding off on introducing your other pets to your new puppy until a certified trainer or additional information has stepped in to help.